 To save money on accommodation in Japan, consider staying at business hotel chains.

 You’ll find these across the country.
-They offer good value accommodation if you’re looking for a clean, comfortable and affordable place to sleep at night, but also have extra facilities like coin-operated laundry machines and even provide pyjamas at some of them!
+They offer good value for money accommodation if you’re looking for a clean, comfortable and affordable place to sleep at night, but also have extra facilities like coin-operated laundry machines and even provide pyjamas at some of them!

 Common chains to look out for include APA Hotel, Daiwa Roynet Hotel, Dormy Inn, Tokyo Inn and my new favourite, Via Inn.
 We stayed at three different Via Inn properties on my last trip alone!
 (Two in Osaka, and one in Tokyo).